aiven/devportal/docs/products/grafana.rst

 Get started with Aiven for Grafana
 --------------------------------------

-Take your first steps with Aiven for Grafana by following our :doc:`get-started` article, or browse through our full list of articles:
+Take your first steps with Aiven for Grafana by following our :doc:`/docs/products/grafana/get-started` article, or browse through our full list of articles:

 .. panels::

-    💻 :doc:`howto`
+    💻 :doc:`/docs/products/grafana/howto`

     ---

-    📖 :doc:`Reference <reference>`
+    📖 :doc:`Reference </docs/products/grafana/reference>`

 Integrates with your existing Aiven tools